+15.1.10.2 Request to Change Continuous Service Agreement End Date

+(1) The CSA CR will send an 814_18, Establish/Change/Delete CSA Request, to ERCOT on an ESIID where the CSA CR is the Active CSA of record.
+Upon receipt of an 814_18 transaction, ERCOT will update the Pending End Date for the Active CSA, send an 814_19, Establish/Change/Delete CSA Response, within one Retail Business Day to the CSA CR, and forward the 814_18 transaction to the TDSP within one Retail Business Day.

-15.1.10.2 Request to Terminate Continuous Service Agreement
+15.1.10.3 Request to Terminate Continuous Service Agreement

-(1) The CSA CR will send an 814_18, Establish/Delete CSA Request, to ERCOT.
-Upon receipt of an 814_18 transaction, ERCOT will terminate the CSA relationship, send an 814_19, Establish/Delete CSA Response, to the CSA CR, and forward the 814_18 transaction to the TDSP.
+(1) The CSA CR will send an 814_18, Establish/Change/Delete CSA Request, to ERCOT.
+Upon receipt of an 814_18 transaction, ERCOT will terminate the CSA relationship, send an 814_19, Establish/Change/Delete CSA Response, within one Retail Business Day to the CSA CR, and forward the 814_18 transaction to the TDSP within one Retail Business Day.
 An 814_18 transaction received while an 814_18 Establish transaction is pending will delete the current CSA relationship at ERCOT, provided the CSA CR of the 814_18 transaction and the current active CSA CR is the same.

 (2) If CSA CR wishes to terminate CSAs with multiple ESI IDs, the CSA CR must submit an 814_18 transaction for each ESI ID.